Travelling to & around Turku

 TRAVELLING AROUND TURKU

 The only thing easier than getting to Turku is getting around once you’re here.
-The city has bike-friendly paths, a stress-free bus system, and even water buses in the summertime.
-It’s also incredibly compact, so keep your stay as eco-friendly as possible and lace up those walking shoes.
+The city has bike-friendly paths, a stress-free public transportation system, and even water buses in the summertime.
+Turku is also is incredibly compact, so it`s easy to walk around the city.

 By foot

-There’s no better way to experience Turku than by strolling through the city.
-You’ll find most hotels, restaurants, and attractions within walking distance of the centre.
+There’s no better way to experience Turku than by strolling around the city.
+You’ll find most hotels, restaurants, and attractions within walking distance of the center.
 Plus, it’s almost impossible to get lost.
-All you need to do is follow the Aura River (it’s the yellow brick road of Turku).
+All you need to do is follow the Aura River.

-If you travel on foot, you’ll also be able to take a ride on Föri, the city’s beloved pedestrian ferry, and the funicular, which will take you to the top of Kakolanmäki Hill.
+If you travel by foot, you’ll also be able to take a ride on Föri, the city’s beloved city ferry, or hop on the funicular, which will take you to the top of Kakolanmäki Hill.

 By bike